Nodes: The Building Blocks

 Every node has three phases:

-| Phase | Method | When | Use For |
+| Phase | Method | When | Use for |

 |---|---|---|---|

-| Startup | init() | Once, before first tick | Open files, connect to hardware, create topics |
+| Startup | init() | Once, before first tick | Open files, connect to hardware |

 | Running | tick() | Every scheduler cycle | Read sensors, compute, send commands |

-| Cleanup | shutdown() | Once, on exit | Stop motors, close connections, save state |
+| Cleanup | shutdown() | Once, on exit | Stop motors, close connections |

 impl Node for MotorController {